AmanorsElliot/credovo-platform/docs/GITHUB_ACTIONS_TROUBLESHOOTING.md

       # ... your steps
 ```

-#### Solution 2: Check Repository Settings
+#### Solution 2: Check Repository Settings (CRITICAL)

-GitHub has repository-level settings that can override workflow permissions:
+GitHub has repository-level settings that can override workflow permissions.
+This is often the root cause:

 1. Go to: https://github.com/AmanorsElliot/credovo-platform/settings/actions
-2. Scroll to **Workflow permissions**
+2. Scroll down to **"Workflow permissions"** section
+3. You have two options:

+   **Option A (Recommended):** Set to **"Read and write permissions"**
+   - This allows workflows to request OIDC tokens by default
+   - Your `permissions` block in workflows will still work

-3. Ensure it's set to **Read and write permissions** (not "Read repository contents and packages permissions")
+   **Option B:** Keep "Read repository contents and packages permissions" BUT:
-4. OR check **Allow GitHub Actions to create and approve pull requests** if using read-only

-**Important**: If the repository is set to "Read repository contents and packages permissions", you MUST add the `permissions` block to each job in your workflow files.
+   - You MUST have `permissions` block with `id-token: write` in EVERY job (which you do)
+   - However, some repository settings may still block this

+4. **IMPORTANT**: After changing this setting, you MUST trigger a NEW workflow run.
+Old runs won't work.

+**If you're still seeing the error after setting permissions:**
+- Make sure you clicked "Save" after changing the repository setting
+- Trigger a completely NEW workflow run (don't re-run an old one)
+- The repository setting change only affects NEW runs

 #### Solution 3: Verify Secrets Are Set